irreverentsimplicity/zentasktic-core-mobile-frontend/README.md

-# ZenTasktic Core Mobile Frontent
+# ZenTasktic Core Mobile Frontend

 React Native based UI for the Gno implementation of ZenTasktic Core.